AvinashSubhash/Hoax-Hammer/README.md

 ## 🤝 Join the Movement:
 Let's unite against scammers and create a world where deception has consequences.
 Clone the repository, run the script, and let justice prevail!
 Remember, the power to make a change is in your hands.

 ## 🚨 Warning: Use this script responsibly, and be aware of the legal implications in your jurisdiction.
-The developers and contributors are not responsible for any misuse or consequences resulting from the use of Project KarmaRevenge.
+The developers and contributors are not responsible for any misuse or consequences resulting from the use of Project Hoax-Hammer.